 I was recently watching an episode of Kelsey’s Essentials on the Cooking Channel.
 She went to one of Bobby Flay’s restaurants – Bobby’s Burger Palace.
 In this episode, Bobby showed Kelsey how they make a burger there.
 More specifically, he showed here the Dallas Burger.
 After watching, I had to make my own version at home since there is not one Bobby’s Burger Palace near me.

-So the key items on a Dallas Burger include cheese, bbq sauce, coleslaw, and pickles.
+So the key items found on a Dallas Burger include cheese, bbq sauce, coleslaw, and pickles.
 Now at Bobby’s Burger Palace, you can also order any burger “crunchified” which means it gets a layer of potato chips added on to it.
 See why I had to do this!
 It was delicious and I definitely think it is a fun way to dress up a regular old burger.

 On other tip that Bobby shared on the show was to always use a ground beef that is 80/20 for burgers.
 You need to have one with enough fat to make your burger juicy!
 At the Bobby’s Burger Palace, they cook their burgers on a flat top grill.
-I opted for a bbq grill instead.
+I opted for a bbq grill to cook these on instead.
 The weather is too nice not to be grilling outdoors.Print

 - 2 lbs. ground beef that is 80/20